 What is a General Ledger?

-Sub Ledgers are yet another related category in accounting and bookkeeping, sometimes known as the subsidiary ledgers.
+Sub Ledgers are another related accounting and bookkeeping category, sometimes known as subsidiary ledgers.
 Updating the sub-ledger is like updating a General Ledger.
-However, unlike General Ledger, Sub Ledger comprises just a few accounts.
+However, unlike the General Ledger, the ledger comprises just a few accounts.

 Format of a General Ledger

-In recent times, automation and the use of accounting software have made the traditional form of bookkeeping outdated.
-Traditionally, a General Ledger used to resemble a register or book, where all the transactional data was kept.
-Each account would occupy one page in General Ledger and General Ledger comprised of all accounts mentioned in the Chart of Accounts.
+In recent times, automation and accounting software have made traditional bookkeeping outdated.
+Traditionally, a General Ledger resembled a register or book, where all the transactional data was kept.
+Each account would occupy one page in the General Ledger, which comprised all accounts mentioned in the Chart of Accounts.

 Accounting Software

-Hence, understanding the functionality as well as the structure of a General Ledger is crucial to business accounting procedures.
+Hence, understanding the functionality and structure of a General Ledger is crucial to business accounting procedures.
 The simplest form of its explanation has been provided here.